Canonical quantisation of telegrapher's equations coupled by ideal nonreciprocal elements: Connection through ideal nonreciprocal elements

 \subsection{Solution in the doubled space}

-Having looked into the barriers associated with the description in terms only of fluxes, we present a general solution based on the doubled space description.
+Having looked into the barriers associated with the description in terms only of fluxes, we present a general solution based on the doubled-space description.
 Let us consider an $N$-port nonreciprocal element connected to $N$ semi-infinite lines as in Fig. (\ref{fig:S_3ports}).
 The Lagrangian of the system in the doubled space can be written as

-working with rescaled flux and charge fields, and matrices $\mY$ and $\mZ=\sqrt{\mcd}\bar{\mZ}\sqrt{\mcd}$.
-The constitutive equation (\ref{eq:NR_constitutive}) written in admittance form is the Euler-Lagrange boundary condition equation in the corresponding (\ref{eq:TL_YZ_Lag_ds}).
-Since the boundary condition involves both fluxes and charges, it seems natural to address the issue also with the doubled approach, with necessary adaptations for this condition.
+working with rescaled flux and charge fields, and matrices $\mY$ for admittance and $\mZ=\sqrt{\mcd}\bar{\mZ}\sqrt{\mcd}$ for impedance.
+The constitutive equation (\ref{eq:NR_constitutive}) written in admittance form is the Euler-Lagrange boundary condition equation in the corresponding Lagrangian (\ref{eq:TL_YZ_Lag_ds}).
 We concentrate here on the admittance case, as the impedance one is analogous.
 The relevant operator ${\cal L}$ acts on a doublet $\bW$ of $N$ component functions, $\bU$ and $\bV$, belonging to a domain restricted by the conditions

 and, as before,

 The corresponding inner product is again (\ref{eq:Inner_product_ds}), and the telegrapher's duality symmetry, defined as before, but now on the current domain, mantains its crucial properties, all the way to its representation by means of $\mt$ and its properties.
 See Appendix~\ref{App_sec:Self_adjoint_op} for further details on the operator and its eigenbasis.